-- 2 faults with injustice

-- 1 no fault but injustice caused.
+- 4 fault with injustice (1 resolution was agreed so investigation was discontinued)

 - 3 no fault and no injustice

-- 9 discontinued investigations, not enough evidence of fault, no further action, or out of time
+- 8 discontinued investigations, not enough evidence of fault, no further action, or out of time

 - 8 referred back to the council to pursue.

-- 5 outside the jurisdiction of the LGSCO - 5 were pending a decision.
+- 5 outside the jurisdiction of the LGSCO

+- 5 were pending a decision.

-Contacts received from the LGSCO are managed and facilitated by the council's Customer Resolution Team.
+Contacts received from the LGSCO are managed and facilitated by the Council's Customer Resolution Team.
 Where the council is found to be at fault actions are taken to address any issues highlighted by the services they relate to.